derekelkins/ipgcc/README.md

 Incidentally, "EOI" stands for "end of input" and refers to the end of the slice given to the currently executing rule.

-TODO: In the future, I'll check rule definitions against this.

 Special fields:
 - `A.START` - the beginning of the interval actually parsed by `A` most recently
 - `A.END` - the end of the interval actually parsed by `A` most recently